Some people are just unlucky. They’ve secured their place in history, not through life, but through remarkable, horrifying, or strange deaths.

 Hans Staininger (b.
 1507), was the City Governor of Braunau am Inn, Austria.
 However, Hans Staininger was less famous for his politics than he was for his extraordinarily long beard.

-Although nowhere close to the longest beard in history – that honour goes to Hans Langseth with a beard of a massive 17 foot long; Hans’ beard was still somewhere between 4-6 foot long.
+Although nowhere close to the longest beard in history – that honor goes to Hans Langseth with a beard of a massive 17 feet long; Hans’ beard was still somewhere between 4-6 feet long.

 Elected as City Governor 6 times, Hans was known for walking around Braunau with his beard rolled up and tucked in a leather pouch.